fre5h/DoctrineEnumBundle/README.md

 ) DEFAULT CHARACTER SET utf8 COLLATE utf8_unicode_ci ENGINE = InnoDB
 ```

-You see here is a comment *'(DC2Type:BasketballPositionType)'* for `position` column.
+You can see here the comment *'(DC2Type:BasketballPositionType)'* for `position` column.
 Doctrine will know that this column should be processed as `BasketballPositionType`.

-If you later need to add new values to ENUM or delete some existed, you also will need to create new migrations.
+If you later will need to add new values to ENUM or delete some existed, you also will need to create new migrations.
 But Doctrine won't detect any changes in your ENUM... :(

-Fortunately you can do simple **hook** =) Access your database and delete comment for column `position`.
+Fortunately you can do simple **hook** =) Access your database and delete comment for `position` column.
 After that run console command `doctrine:migrations:diff` it will create correct migrations.

 You should repeat these steps after each update of your custom ENUM type!